kodi-il/radio-il/README.md

 2. IPTVSimple v0.1.3+ needed for supporting the radio tag, on older version the stations will appear as tv channels.
 3. IPTVSimple doesn't support asx/asp so the streams links need to be extracted,
    if the asx/asp contains a stream playlist and an auto rotation between the stream needed then the transmission may cut off.
+4. It seems that IPTVSimple doesn't act nicely with other pvr addons.
-4. No epg is available currently.
+5. No epg is available currently.
-5. Online list won't update over https only over http (GitHub links are unusable).
+6. Online list won't update over https only over http (GitHub links are unusable).

 To Do:
 1. Updating the logos, larger logos and better quality, logos with transparent background and with white background.